 I’ve always been a fan of hacking together fun little automations using Zapier and IFTTT.
 Anything from getting reminders to drink water every hour via Telegram, to hand washing reminders when I’m close by my apartment.
 But during the last week I stumbled across an awesome Podcast over on Indie Hackers.

-After listening to this Podcast with intent, I was pretty amazed that AI and automation is now at the stage that even entire side-hustles can and are being run on autopilot thanks to a growing number of automation workflow tools.
+But after listening to this Podcast with intent, I was pretty amazed that AI and automation is now at the stage that even entire side-hustles can and are being run on autopilot thanks to a growing number of automation workflow tools.

 So after hearing how Mr. Przemek Chojecki is using AI and automation to power nearly his entire company operations, I thought I could try automating a couple of my mundane work tasks to free up some much needed time for more productive tasks.